bcgov/ols-router/docs/rpng-2.0-release-notes.md

 1. Route Planner 2.0 is backward compatible with Route Planner 1.x .

-2. All new features are grouped into modules which can be turned on or off with each routing request using the disable parameter as follows:
+2. All new features are grouped into modules that can be turned on or off with each routing request using the new disable parameter as follows:
    * sc – ferry schedules
    * tf – historic traffic congestion
    * ev – road events